 What exactly is an MOS?
 It’s a system of controls, tools, activities, and behaviors that enables an organization to translate strategy into action in order to achieve its objectives.

-Here are four building blocks to an MOS.
+Here are four building blocks to a Management Operating System:

 1) Planning and goal setting.
 No matter their size, every organization needs to do at least annual planning and goal setting.
 This includes establishing strategic and longer-term “official” goals like purpose, mission and vision, as well as “operative” goals that are more tactical and short-term and that pertain to execution.
 Growth may happen by luck or through brute force, but sustainable growth requires planning.